Reviewing error messages in Next.js App Router

 }

-All three strings flag on CLR-02 (lead with information) and the link flags on ACC-01 ("Home" alone is borderline — works if the surrounding context makes the destination unambiguous).
+All three strings flag on structure (leading with the wrong thing) and the link flags on accessibility ("Home" alone is borderline — works if the surrounding context makes the destination unambiguous).

 After: